jhrcook/100DaysOfPython/README.md

 **Day 82 - January 11, 2020:**
 I learned about creating custom Loss functions and how to save and load the model that employs them.
 I ran into a bug that has been reported, so I will need to address that next.

+**Day 83 - January 12, 2020:**
+We learned about making other custom loss components and metrics, including streaming metrics.